rust-secure-code/cargo-auditable/README.md

 ## rust-audit

-Know exact library versions used to build your Rust executable.
+Know the exact crate versions used to build your Rust executable.
 Audit binaries for known bugs or security vulnerabilities in production, at scale, with zero bookkeeping.

 This works by embedding data about the dependency tree in JSON format into a dedicated linker section of the compiled executable.

-The implementation has gotten to the point where it's time to get some real-world experience with it, but the format is not yet stable.
-Linux, Windows and Mac OS are currently supported.
+The implementation has gotten to the point where it's time to get some real-world experience with it, but the **data format is not yet stable.** Linux, Windows and Mac OS are currently supported.

 The end goal is to get Cargo itself to encode this information in binaries instead of relying on an external crate.
 RFC for a proper implementation in Cargo, for which this project paves the way: https://github.com/rust-lang/rfcs/pull/2801